 We are very conscious that some of our customers are more vulnerable as we all respond to COVID-19.
-Therefore, we’ve introduced dedicated shopping times for the over-65s and family carers – up to 9am on Mondays, Wednesdays and Fridays.
-This means that the stores are dedicated to these groups only up to 9am, to provide a little help at this time.
+Therefore, we have exclusive shopping times for the over-65s, family carers and the extremely medically vulnerable (including over 70s) – up to 9am, Monday to Friday.
+This means that these groups have exclusive access to stores up to 9am on weekdays, to provide a little help at this time.

 We are also pleased to support the Government’s Community Call Initiative and have issued guidance to Local Authorities for volunteers shopping in our stores.
 Volunteers will be provided with priority access to the store and with free multi-shop trolley bags to aid with their shopping.
 We will also facilitate them with over-the-phone payments and help with any other concerns they may have at this time.